The way we work. Professionalism in action.

 You shall responsibly use resources by:

-3. 4.3 Acquiring, preserving and sharing knowledge and information as appropriate.
+- 1.1.4.3 Acquiring, preserving and sharing knowledge and information as appropriate, while refraining from disclosing sensitive, confidential, protected and private information.

 FedDev Ontario-specific expectations